mucommander/mucommander/readme.txt

 Bug fixes:
 - Pack dialog now implements the same filename selection algorithm as other dialogs (ticket #167).
+- When an invalid destination was entered in a transfer dialog, the spinning dial icon would keep spinning.

 Known issues:
 - Some translations may not be up-to-date.
 Refer to